Stupeflix/stupeflix-sxml-doc/docs/language.rst

 ============= ============ ========================================================================================================
 Attribute     Presence     Description
 ============= ============ ========================================================================================================
 type          required     the type of text effect.
-The only currently available type is "legend". duration      optional     the duration of the text tag (optional because it may be inferred from the enclosing stack tag).
+The available types are "legend", "zone", and "advanced" duration      optional     the duration of the text tag (optional because it may be inferred from the enclosing stack tag).
 ============= ============ ========================================================================================================